miangoar/protein_language_models_for_betalactamases_analysis/README.md

 ## Second part: Structural and functional analysis between beta lactam antibiotics and beta lactamases

 In the second part of this thesis i constructed a dataset (provided as a dataframe) that consist in 2,383 values of minimum inhibitory concentrations (MICs) of 21 beta lactam antibiotics and their associated betalactamases.
-The date comes from a  [second manually curated database for betalactamases that contain functional information](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6496087/).
+The data comes from a  [second manually curated database for betalactamases that contain functional information](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6496087/).

 <p align="center">
   <img src="https://github.com/miangoar/protein_language_models_for_betalactamases_analysis/blob/main/images/pipe2.png" alt="Texto alternativo">